8 AM-9 PM CST. Mon-Fri

 Common reasons include sickness, injury, or death of an insured or immediate family member, termination of employment, insured's principal residence or destination being made uninhabitable by fire, flood, vandalism, etc, military duty, etc. Please check the plan brochure for listing of all reasons as they differ in various plans.

-If, during a covered trip, there is a death of an immediate family member (spouse, child, parent or sibling) or the substantial destruction of the insured's principal residence, many plans would pay the insured to the area of principal residence.
+If, during a covered trip, there is a death of an immediate family member (spouse, child, parent or sibling) or the substantial destruction of the insured's principal residence, many plans would pay for the insured to return to the area of principal residence.
 Many plans usually pay for one way air or ground transportation ticket of the same class as the unused travel ticket, less the value of the unused return ticket.

 Urgent care is treatment for an illness or injury that does not pose an immediate, serious health threat or would not result in further disability or death if not treated immediately, but require prompt attention and have the potential to develop such a threat if treatment is delayed longer than 24 hours.
 In other words, urgent care is the delivery of ambulatory care in a facility dedicated to the delivery of unscheduled, walk-in care outside of a hospital emergency department.